The Biggest Loser Australia season 2: Contestants

+Jules withdrew mid-week 5 due to a heart condition.

+Kimberlie and Chris weighed in at the White House in week 1, but went home and were kept a secret until they entered the White House in week 7.

 Replacement Contestants

 The replacement contestants were selected from a choice of four people as part of "The Walk".

 The two people that did not become contestants were Jess and Kelli.
 Laura and P'eta joined the team.